Module 1: Past Episodes of Climate Change

-Over the last century, geologists have made remarkable progress unraveling Earth's history and what an amazing record it is!
+Over the last century, geologists have made remarkable progress unraveling Earth's history, and what an amazing record it is!
 As we will learn in this module, we now know that there are times in the past when palm trees grew on the shores of Alaska and on the plains of Wyoming, and when reptiles colonized the islands of northern Canada.
-There are other times when ice sheets apparently encircled the entire globe, and more recently when an armada of giant icebergs swept off Canada and Greenland and covered large swaths of the Atlantic Ocean.
+There are other times when ice sheets apparently encircled the entire globe and, more recently, when an armada of giant icebergs swept off Canada and Greenland and covered large swaths of the Atlantic Ocean.
 Crucially, for today’s climate the geological record tells us that Earth has not been as warm as it is today for 125,000 years!.

-We will learn in this class that climate and environmental change is threatening modern ecosystems and that this threat will increase substantially in the future.
-But Earth history informs us that there are times in the past when 90% of species in the ocean was eradicated during mass extinction events but the remaining 10% was able to survive, and, in fact, take advantage of the open niche space.
-Life in the past was extraordinarily resilient to some of the most harsh environmental changes one can imagine.
-For example, the asteroid impact that wiped out the dinosaurs 65 million years ago caused large wildfires, followed by weeks or months of near complete darkness, and highly acidic and possibly toxic oceans.
-Yet life hung on by a thread.
+We will learn in this class that climate and environmental change is threatening modern ecosystems, and that this threat will increase substantially in the future.
+But Earth history informs us that there are times in the past when 90% of species in the ocean were eradicated during mass extinction events, but the remaining 10% were able to survive, and, in fact, take advantage of the open niche space.
+Life in the past was extraordinarily resilient to some of the harshest environmental changes one can imagine.
+For example, the asteroid impact that wiped out the dinosaurs 65 million years ago caused large wildfires, followed by weeks or months of nearly complete darkness, and highly acidic and possibly toxic oceans.
+Yet, life hung on by a thread.
 If life could survive that level of harshness, then why are many ecosystems today in such distress?
-This is a central question of modern ecology and something we will explore in great detail later in the course.
+This is a central question of modern ecology, and something we will explore in great detail later in the course.

 The sediment archive covers the entire record of the Earth.
-In fact, the archive holds the majority of the history especially in what geologists call “deep time”, before the last million years or two.
-Sediments are deposited in a wide range of environments including lakes, rivers, deserts and the ocean all the way from the beach to the deep sea.
-These sediments contain a range of different particles depending on where their material derives from.
-Sediments formed on land are largely made of what is known as clastic materials, minerals derived from weathering of rocks.
+In fact, the archive holds the majority of the history, especially in what geologists call “deep time”, before the last million years or two.
+Sediments are deposited in a wide range of environments including lakes, rivers, deserts, and the ocean all the way from the beach to the deep sea.
+These sediments contain a range of different particles, depending on where their material derives from.
+Sediments formed on land are largely made of what is known as clastic materials, minerals derived from the weathering of rocks.
 Some of these environments such as lakes also contain the fossilized remains of living organisms.
 Marine sediments, especially those that were laid down in the deep ocean, are largely composed of these fossils.
-Sediments are deposited by water, wind and ice in a “layer cake” fashion with the older layers underlying the newer layers.
+Sediments are deposited by water, wind, and ice, in a “layer cake” fashion, with the older layers underlying the newer layers.
 Each layer represents a unique period in Earth’s history and preserves the environmental snapshot of that time interval.
 One of the main challenges with this record is determining how old individual layers are.
-To do this geologists use a combination of the fossils in the layers, the orientation of magnetic grains, as well as minerals that contain radioactive decay products such as carbon-14 and lead.
+To do this, geologists use a combination of the fossils in the layers, the orientation of magnetic grains, as well as minerals that contain radioactive decay products such as carbon-14 and lead.
 However, with a great deal of intensive and laborious work, geologists have provided the age control that enables the interpretation of a truly remarkable record of Earth’s climate environment and life history.